Cleveland Clinic logo

 Familial Hypercholesterolemia

 Familial hypercholesterolemia (FH) is a genetic disorder that increases your risk of heart disease at a younger age than usual.
 Treatments like cholesterol-lowering medications and changes in what you eat can cut down your risk by more than half.
-Letting your family know you have FH gives them the chance to get tested and get early treatment.
+Letting your family know you have FH gives them the chance to get tested and receive early treatment.

 Familial hypercholesterolemia is a genetic condition that causes high LDL, raising your risk of heart disease and stroke.